TeeRollup: Efficient Rollup Design Using Heterogeneous TEE: Design

 \bheading{Enclave registration.} Sequencers equipped with TEEs can participate in \sysname by creating an enclave $\eta_i$ and registering it on the MSC.
 To clarify the process, we present an example of a sequencer $p_i$ registering on the MSC for clarity.
 First, the sequencer $p_i$ creates an enclave $\eta_i$ and installs the \sysname program $prog$ inside it.
 Upon the creation of $\eta_i$, an asymmetric key pair $(pk_i, sk_i)$ is generated.
 Notably, the public key $pk_i$ also serves as an account address for $\eta_i$ on the main chain~\cite{ethereum}.
 The secret key $sk_i$ is securely stored within $\eta_i$, and the public key $pk_i$ is returned as output to the sequencer $p_i$.

 Then, the sequencer $p_i$ registers $\eta_i$ by invoking \textsf{Register} with $\left<\eta_i, \rho_i, pk_i \right>$ on the MSC.
-Here, $\rho_i$ is a proof generated by $\eta_i$, asserting its execution of the program $prog$.
-The TSC verifies that $verifyquote(\rho_i) = 1$~\cite{pass2017formal,onchainattestation}.
-Upon successful verification, the MSC adds the sequencer $p_i$ and $pk_i$ to the sequencer list.
+Here, $\rho_i$ represents an attestation proof generated by $\eta_i$, which certifies its correct execution of the program $prog$.
+The {MSC verifies} that $verifyquote(\rho_i)$ = 1~\cite{pass2017formal}.
+Upon successful validation, the MSC adds the sequencer $p_i$ and $pk_i$ to the sequencer list.
 The registration process guarantees the correct loading of the program $prog$ for all registered enclaves and ensures that the secret key $sk_i$ remains confidential during registration. {Since the heterogeneous TEEs can be registered and attested on the MSC, they can rely on the MSC to establish trust without needing mutual attestation.
 As a result, sequencers with heterogeneous TEEs can trust each other and use key pair $\left<pk_i, sk_i \right>$ to generate signatures between TEEs.} There is no need to re-attest enclaves in subsequent protocol steps.

 \bheading{Sequencer configuration.} As described earlier, sequencers register their enclaves on the MSC, where their identities and public keys are securely recorded.
 The MSC manages the sequencers and provides authentication services to the TSC.
 Specifically, the MSC maintains a list of sequencers, including their public keys and the committee strategy used by the TSC.
 When the TSC needs to verify messages sent by sequencers, it can invoke the \textsf{VerifyQC} function of the MSC to ensure the authenticity of the QC.
 In this paper, we adopt a voting strategy, where a QC is considered valid if it includes signatures from more than $f+1$ sequencers in the committee.